Modern Slavery and Human Trafficking Statement

 F) POTENTIAL EXPOSURE

-In general, the Company considers its exposure to slavery/human trafficking to be relatively limited.
-Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.
+Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the

 G) DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING:

-The Group has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.
-In accordance with section 54(4) of the Modern Slavery Act 2015, the Group has taken the following steps to ensure that modern slavery is not taking place:
+Modern Slavery Act 2015, the Group has taken the following steps to ensure that modern slavery is

-• Where possible we build long standing relationships with local suppliers and make clear our expectations of business behaviour
+• Where possible we build long standing relationships with local suppliers and make clear our

-• With regards to national or international supply routes, our point of contact is preferably with a UK or Ireland company or branch and we expect these entities to have suitable anti-slavery and human trafficking policies and processes.
+• With regards to national or international supply routes, our point of contact is preferably

-• We have systems in place to encourage the reporting of concerns and the protection of whistle blowers
+• We have systems in place to encourage the reporting of concerns and the protection of

 H) MEASURES:

-We use the following measures to check how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:
+We use the following measures to check how effective we have been to ensure that slavery and

-• Right to work checks completed at recruitment stage;
+• Right to work checks completed at recruitment stage.

-• Ensure minimum employment age adhered to, in line with the relevant legislation;
+• Ensure minimum employment age adhered to, in line with the relevant legislation.

-• Always apply national minimum wage thresholds, in line with the relevant legislation;
+• Always apply national minimum wage thresholds, in line with the relevant legislation.

-• Regular contact with material suppliers including their understanding of, and compliance with, our expectations.
+• Regular contact with material suppliers including their understanding of, and compliance

 I) CORPORATE SOCIAL RESPONSIBILITY:

-The Company operates a corporate social responsibility policy which incorporates its stance on modern slavery.
+The Company operates a Code of Conduct policy on how we do business which incorporates its

 J) APPROVAL

-This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and approved by the Board of Directors on December 14, 2020 and will be reviewed for each calendar year.
+This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and approved

-Group Chief Executive Officer
+Steve Dawson – Group Chief Executive Officer

 Lets Talk